 The Councils have identified services that may be funded by the national waste disposal levy income as shown below.
-This is not an exhaustive list and will be reviewed on an ongoing basis:
+This is not an exhaustive list and will be reviewed on an on-going basis:

-- programmes designed to engage the community and iwi in waste reduction and services provided for the diversion of waste - encourage / fund private operators to provide waste minimisation services in areas where no such services are provided by Council - grants to encourage schools and community groups to implement waste minimisation initiatives - resources to support waste minimisation at public events - resources to support the diversion of materials from becoming waste - public place recycling facilities - local product stewardship schemes where these services reduce the production of waste - hazardous waste services where these services contribute to the avoidance of hazardous waste or the reuse or recycling of hazardous waste (e.g. waste oil recovery programmes, e-waste programmes, agrichemical programmes) - promotion of home composting, community gardens and food growing - resources to support iwi cultural health indicator monitoring services (to protect mauri and ecosystems associated with solid waste management activities). - resources to support iwi native habitat restoration associated with solid waste activities. - resources to support research and technology transfer partnerships with iwi associated with solid waste activities.

-- services for the collection, processing, consolidation and marketing of recyclable material - services for the collection, processing and marketing of compostable organic material that may otherwise become waste - implementing waste minimisation performance indicators.
+- programmes designed to engage the community in waste reduction and services provided for the diversion of waste - encourage / fund private operators to provide waste minimisation services in areas where no such services are provided by Council - grants to encourage schools and community groups to implement waste minimisation initiatives - resources to support waste minimisation at public events - resources to support the diversion of materials from becoming waste - public place recycling facilities - local product stewardship schemes where these services reduce the production of waste - hazardous waste services where these services contribute to the avoidance of hazardous waste or the reuse or recycling of hazardous waste (e.g. waste oil recovery programmes, e-waste programmes, agrichemical programmes) - promotion of home composting, community gardens and food growing - · services for the collection, processing, consolidation and marketing of recyclable material - services for the collection, processing and marketing of compostable organic material that may otherwise become waste - implementing waste minimisation performance indicators.